amhart02/e-commerce-project/README.md

 This project is a mock e-commerce application developed using C# and follows object-oriented programming principles.
 It utilizes a text file to store product information and multiple C# files to handle various functionalities.

-The application allows users to interact with products by displaying available items, adding or removing products from the cart, viewing the cart, creating an order, and reviewing order details.
+The application allows users to:

+Display available items

+Add or remove products from the cart

+View the cart

+Create an order

+Review order details